-Take time with your kids during the Coronavirus crisis and beyond to pray prayers like these:
+Take time with your kids during difficult times to pray prayers like these:

 "Lord, I already have enough history with you to see that my driest and poorest times have been my richest.
 I still dread such periods, and that is right, but help me not to give up on them or forget that you are working out great things.
 Amen." (from Tim Keller, The Songs Of Jesus, p.
 206).